USS ARTHUR W. RADFORD was the eighth ship in the SPRUANCE - class and the Navy’s test platform for the AEM/S System.

 Detaching the Coast Guardsmen at Nassau on 22 October at the commencement of the ship's port visit there, ARTHUR W. RADFORD sailed for Norfolk on the 25th, arriving two days later.
 As before, her stay in port proved brief, for she got underway on 3 November for the Bermuda operating area for exercises.
 One day out of Norfolk, she assisted PREBLE (DDG 46) in searching for a crewman who had been lost in the Cape Hatteras area.

 ARTHUR W. RADFORD conducted her exercises, SHAREM 1-87 before returning to Norfolk on 16 November.
 With the exception of a period underway in the Virginia capes operating area on 9 and 10 December, ARTHUR W. RADFORD spent the month of December in port Norfolk.

 USS ARTHUR W. RADFORD Image Gallery:

-The photos below were taken by Brian Barton when ARTHUR W. RADFORD was in Norfolk on July 23, 2002.
+The photos below were taken by Brian Barton and show ARTHUR W. RADFORD at Naval Base Norfolk, Va., on July 23, 2002.
 The destroyer departed on its 2002 deployment the same day.